Election Day Cake

 Instructions

-1. In a large bowl, sprinkle the yeast on the warm water; stir to dissolve.
-Add 2 teaspoons of sugar and 1-1⁄2 cups of flour and beat well by hand or for 2 minutes with an electric mixer at medium speed.
+1. In a large bowl, sprinkle the yeast into the warm water; stir to dissolve.
+Add 2 teaspoons sugar and 1-1⁄2 cups flour and beat well by hand or for 2 minutes with an electric mixer at medium speed.
 Cover and let rise in a warm place until bubbly, about 30 minutes.

-2. Cream the margarine and 1 cup of sugar in a separate bowl until light and fluffy.
-Set aside.
-Sift the remaining flour with the salt, cinnamon, cloves, mace, and nutmeg.
+2. In a separate bowl, cream margarine and 1 cup sugar until light and fluffy.; set aside.
+In another bowl, sift remaining flour with salt, cinnamon, cloves, mace, and nutmeg.

-3. When the yeast mixture is bubbly, add the eggs to the creamed margarine and sugar and beat well.
-Combine with the yeast mixture.
-Add the flour mixture, a little at a time, beating with a spoon after each addition.
+3. Grease and flour a 10-inch tube pan.
+When yeast mixture is bubbly, add eggs to the margarine and sugar and beat well.
+Combine with yeast mixture.
+Add flour mixture, a little at a time, beating with a spoon after each addition.
 Beat until smooth.
-Stir in the raisins, currants, citron, and nuts.
+Stir in raisins, currants, citron, and nuts.

-4. Pour into a well-greased and -floured 10-inch tube pan.
+4. Pour into prepared tube pan.
 Cover and let rise in a warm place until doubled, about 1-1⁄2 hours.
-Bake at 375°F (190°C) for about 1 hour.
+Bake at 375°F for about 1 hour.
 Remove the cake from the oven and cool in the pan for 5 minutes.
-Turn onto a rack to finish cooling.
+Turn onto a wire rack to finish cooling.

 5. While slightly warm, spread with confectioners’ sugar icing.